SilverIce/JContainers/JC.md

+##Motivation

+Papyrus lacks of convenient data structures such as dynamic arrays or associative containers.
+Script language should be simple but not underdeveloped.

+This plugin attempts to add missing functionality.
+Although it is not native functionality and it will never have a nice brackets to access items as default Papyrus Array have i believe it is still better than nothing.

-## Overview
+### Overview

-This is Skyrim plugin that implements array and associative(map or dictionary) containers: JArray (array container), JMap and JFormMap (associative containers), JDB (database).
+Current version implements array and associative(map or dictionary) containers: JArray (array container), JMap and JFormMap (both associative containers) and few convenient wrappers: JDB and JFormDB (databases).

 #### JArray

-Ordered collection (list) of **values**(value is float, integer, string or another container).
-Dynamicallys resizeable, unlimited size array (Skyrim size limit is 128) that may contain any kind of in one time.
+Ordered collection (array) of **values**(value is float, integer, string, form or another container).
+Dynamically resizeable, unlimited size array (default Papyrus Array size limit is 128 items) that may contain value of any kind in one time.

 #### JMap and JFormMap